APRao11/Aaroha-2026/README.md

 └── README.md
 ```

-The exact internal structure may evolve as the prototype continues to be developed.

 ---

 ## Getting Started

 ### Prerequisites

-Make sure the following are installed on your system:
+Make sure you have the following installed:

 * Node.js
 * npm